 - pressurized cylinders that held propane, helium, oxygen or other gases

 - vehicle engine antifreeze and coolant (and their containers)

 - single use batteries (you can also bring these to the REAL Deal)

 Why not use HHW depots?
 Some products can also be returned to municipal household hazardous waste depots.
 But the participating retailers accepting these materials are available year round.

-Where do I find the depots?
-Go to the Orange Drop site and click on the orange tab “Where do I go to make the drop?”.
-(Or click here. ) Enter your postal code and choose the material you want to dispose of.
+Where do I find the retailers?
+Go to the Orange Drop site and click on “Find a Drop Site”.
+Enter your postal code and choose the material you want to dispose of.
 The system will pull up a list of depots or retailers.
 Click on each to get a map and hours.

 Make it a Habit.
 “Orange Drop is designed to raise awareness about what is considered a hazardous or special waste and to encourage Ontarians to make returning these items part of their regular recycling routine,” said Lyle Clarke, Vice President, Operations, at Stewardship Ontario.